North Rim Itinerary

 Days 6 & 7: Grand Canyon National Park—North Rim

 The Grand Canyon is one of America’s most iconic national parks, and no western adventurer should miss gazing into its mile-deep chasm in the ethereal light of sunrise and sunset.
 Its popularity can mean many visitors, too, so we try to avoid the crowds by traveling to the less-visited but no less spectacular North Rim.
 With two days here, there's plenty of time to explore, walk along the rim, and absorb the drama of one of Earth’s most spectacular natural landscapes, watching it change as the light shifts throughout the day.
 Our Expedition Leader knows the best trails and viewpoints for a more secluded encounter with this extraordinary geological phenomenon.
 Stay near the rim in the pine forest at the venerable Grand Canyon Lodge.
 A classic national park hotel, the rustic beauty of its limestone walls and heavy timbers complements our high-desert surroundings.
 For those who are interested, a favorite local adventure is available: an optional mule ride into the canyon.

 Day 8: St. George / Depart

-Though we bid farewell today to the red-rock wonders of America’s canyon country, we’ve left a piece of our hearts behind.
-Our Grand Canyon adventure tour concludes as we arrive back in St. George for afternoon flights home (1:30 pm or later).
+Today we must say farewell to the red rock wonders of America’s canyon country.
+Our Grand Canyon adventure tour concludes as we arrive back in St. George for afternoon flights home (book no earlier than 1:30 pm).

 Please note: This itinerary is subject to change, as departures may visit Grand Canyon, Zion and Bryce in a different order than what is outlined above.
 Your precise itinerary will be communicated to you once your trip dates are confirmed.